nxp-imx/imx-smw/Documentations/API/source/capabilities/tee.rst

 Supported Key Derivation Functions
  - HMAC-based Key Derivation Function (HKDF)

-The subsystem supports deriving a key from an existing symmetric key as well as from a plaintext buffer.
+The subsystem supports deriving a key from an existing HKDF IKM key as well as from a plaintext buffer.
 Subsystem allows to store the derived key upon user request and also allows exporting the derived key if the derived key buffer is set.